sreecharitha07/NASSCOM-SOC/README.md

 **The Steps to extract spice netlist are:**

-Step 1: Enter the command `extract all` in the tckon window of the inverter layout.
+Step 1: Enter the command `extract all` in the tkcon window of the inverter layout.

 ![image](https://github.com/user-attachments/assets/7b71f457-7661-4571-93a2-4b003791c0c3)